 I was initially disappointed with the print because there was a thin and low-resolution base on the bottom of the leaf.
 Then I realized that piece could be peeled off, which I did carefully as you can see in the image below.

 The Final Product

 As you can see, the final product turned out great!
 Our leaf is very sturdy and holds together nicely.
-Even though this was printed on the “low” resolution, the layers of plastic on the leaf are very tightly put together and smooth.
-I’ll admit before printing this leaf, I imagined all 3D printed objects as being perfectly smooth and singular pieces of plastic.
-I didn’t realize it was many thin layers of hot liquid plastic dropped on top of each other.
+Even though this was printed on the "low" resolution, the layers of plastic on the leaf are very tightly put together and smooth.
+I'll admit before printing this leaf, I imagined all 3D printed objects as being perfectly smooth and singular pieces of plastic.
+I didn't realize they were composed of many thin layers of hot liquid plastic dropped on top of each other.

-The 3D printer is an impressive piece of technology but I can see that it will still be some time until mass producing objects via the 3D printer will be efficient.
+The 3D printer is an impressive piece of technology.
+However, I can see that more time must pass until mass producing objects via the 3D printer will be efficient.
 The printing process needs to speed up a bit.
-In the meantime, I’d encourage anyone to check their local library for a 3D printer and get creative, especially if it’s free!
+In the meantime, I'd encourage anyone to check their local library for a 3D printer and get creative.
+Especially if it's free!

 Check out thingiverse.com for inspiration and free 3D models you can download and take to the printer.